odak.learn.tools

 -

-roty(tensor) –Rotation matrix along Y axis.
+Tensor–Rotation matrix along the Y axis.

 Source code in odak/learn/tools/transformation.py